-Surveyed MSMEs used a variety of both online and offline tools to manage the key business activities about which they were asked, with Facebook apps as an especially crucial tool.
-In particular, WhatsApp was frequently used across nearly all business activities about which surveyed MSMEs were asked.
-Despite the important role played by Facebook apps, offline methodsxvi maintained a foothold among surveyed online MSMEs, particularly for communicating with customers and with suppliers.
-Surveyed offline MSMEs also reported frequently using offline methods, especially face-to-face interactions, for their customer-facing work.
+Surveyed MSMEs used a variety of both online and offline tools to manage key business activities, with Facebook apps as an especially crucial tool.
+In particular, WhatsApp was frequently used across nearly all business activities.
+Despite the important role played by Facebook apps, offline methods maintained a foothold among online MSMEs, particularly for external communication to customers and suppliers.
+Offline MSMEs also reported frequently using offline methods, especially face-to-face interactions, for their customer-facing work.
 An interview with the owner of Actúa Verde - a microenterprise specializing in natural cleaning, clean make-up, and self-care products - demonstrates how one female entrepreneur used digital tools to transition to a 100% online business during COVID-19.
-See page 20 for case study.
+See page X for case study.

-Of the business activities about which they were asked, WhatsApp was most frequently used for external communications among surveyed online MSMEs:
+Among surveyed online MSMEs, WhatsApp was most frequently used for external communications:

-42% of online MSMEs reported that they used WhatsApp to market to customers in the past 30 days 55% of online MSMEs reported that they used WhatsApp to communicate with customers in the past 30 days 48% of online MSMEs reported that they used WhatsApp to communicate with suppliers in the past 30 days 41% of online MSMEs reported that they used WhatsApp to do customer research in the past 30 days 12% of online MSMEs reported that they used WhatsApp to hire or find new employees in the past 30 days
+42% of online MSMEs reported that they used WhatsApp to market to customers in the past 30 days 55% of online MSMEs reported that they used WhatsApp to communicate with customers in the past 30 days 48% of online MSMEs reported that they used WhatsApp to communicate with suppliers in the past 30 days 41% of online MSMEs reported that they used WhatsApp to do customer research in the past 30 days

+12% of online MSMEs reported that they used WhatsApp to hire or find new employees in the past 30 days